bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

  - The combination of project and configuration can be used by the `dotnet user-secrets` tool to determine the `UserSecretsId` to use for accessing the associated user secrets store.

    - Projects and configurations are used as shortcuts that can be a convenient way for developers to work with secrets in user secrets stores.
-Once the project file is setup to associate `UserSecretsId`s to its configurations, then the developers can use the `dotnet user-secrets` tool and indicate a configuration.
+Once the project file is setup to associate user secrets IDs with its configurations then the developers can use the `dotnet user-secrets` tool and indicate a configuration.
 That allows the developer manage the secrets for a particular project configuration without having to remember the specific `UserSecretsId`.

 ## Synopsis